SRI Style: Social

 Brief description of Style

-Social themed funds focus on ‘people issues’ (such as employment and basic necessities of life).
+Funds that we refer to as SRI Style: Social focus on ‘people issues’ (such as employment and basic necessities of life).
 Social Themed fund managers focus significantly on societal benefits when analysing companies for investment.

 SRI approach applied